Codecademy/docs/content/kotlin/concepts/serialization/serialization.md

 ## Kotlin Serialization

-Kotlin uses data serialization tools made availible in separate componenets, `kotlinx.serialization`, and consits of the `org.jetbrains.kotlin.plugin.serialization` Gradle plugin, runtime libraries, `kotlinx-serialization-compiler-plugin` and `kotlinx-serialization-compiler-plugin-embeddable` are the compiler plugins.
+In Kotlin, serialiazation tools are made availible in `kotlinx.serialization`.
+It consists of a few components, the `org.jetbrains.kotlin.plugin.serialization` Gradle plugin, runtime libraries and compiler plugins.

 ## Libraries